Martyrs (2015 film): Production

+Development

-The project dates back to at least 2008 with the director of the original, Pascal Laugier, negotiating for the rights for an American remake.
+The project dates back to at least 2008 with the director of the original, Pascal Laugier, negotiating for the rights for an American remake of his film, Martyrs, released that same year.
 Daniel Stamm was set to direct at this time but later dropped out due to budgetary concerns.
 Specifically he worried about "plateauing", saying that "if you're a filmmaker who makes two movies in the same budget bracket, that becomes your thing.
 You are the guy for the $3 million movie, and then that's all you do", further elaborating that his agent advised him against making the film for this reason.

 Screenwriter Mark L. Smith had stated that he tried to avoid showing as much of the violence on screen as possible which he stated resulted in "less about watching someone be tortured and more about trying to save a friend." he has stated that he chose this route because " it’s more just my taste."
 Early on Kristen Stewart was considered for a role, though her presence in the film was later denied by Stamm.

+The production was ultimately executed with financing from Blumhouse Tilt, a subsidiary of Blumhouse Productions, with brothers Kevin and Michael Goetz directing the project.
+The screenplay by Smith, which had been completed years prior, was "inherited" for the production, and shooting began approximately two months after the Goetzes had been presented with it.

+Casting

+Troian Bellisario was cast in the lead role of Lucie after auditioning for the part.
+Kevin Goetz stated that Bellisario "committed [to the role] like you wouldn't believe."
+Bailey Noble was cast opposite Bellisario as Anna.

+Filming

+Principal photography of Martyrs took place in Los Angeles over only sixteen days.
+According to Kevin Goetz, the film's shooting schedule was "fast" and comprised back-to-back night shoots.
+He added, "We kind of went into it like, 'Yeah, sure, not a penny over [budget] ...'
+Seven days into shooting and we really needed something?
+We didn't get it.
+Not that [Blumhouse] weren't supportive, but this was the deal we signed up for.
+And there were times when they helped us out.
+They were great, but you're going to definitely see a sixteen-day shoot."

 Release

 Anchor Bay Entertainment acquired all North American rights for Martyrs from Wild Bunch after the film premiered at the 2015 Cannes Film Festival.
-The film was later screened at the Screamfest Horror Film Festival in Los Angeles in October 2015.
+The film had its world premiere at the Sitges Film Festival on October 9, 2015, and was later screened at the Screamfest Horror Film Festival in Los Angeles that same month.

+The film had a limited theatrical release in the United States on January 22, 2016.
+It was released theatrically in Russia and Ukraine on February 4, 2016 before premiering internationally in several other countries over the following several months.

+Home media

+Anchor Bay Entertainment released Martyrs on DVD and Blu-ray on February 2, 2016.

 Reception

-Martyrs was panned by critics.
-On Rotten Tomatoes it has an approval rating of 9% rating based on 33 reviews with an average of 3.53/10 with the consensus stating, "Martyrs flays off everything that gave the original its icy horrific beauty, leaving us with an empty, pointless remake".
-On Metacritic it has a score of 19 out of 100 based on 13 reviews, indicating "overwhelming dislike".

-Kalyn Corrigan wrote that "aside from creating a much tamer version, the 2015 Martyrs headed by the Goetz brothers feels too similar to the first film, bordering on a shot-for-shot remake that doesn’t really bring anything new or worthwhile to the table in order to justify its existence".